mushahid-intesum/esp32-projects/README.md

-## Bird Call Identifier with Federated Learning
+## Bird Call Identifier on ESP32

-This project involves building a tiny bird call identifiers on multiple micro-controllers and doing federated learning using an arbitration device.
+This project involves building a tiny bird call identifiers on multiple micro-controllers.

 # Dataset
 The [BirdClef 2023](https://www.kaggle.com/competitions/birdclef-2023) data was used to train the models.